zhzahid1911509/ph-l2b5-a3-library-management-system/README.md

 - **Postman**: Import the endpoints and test manually
 - **cURL**: Use command line to test endpoints
 - **Thunder Client** (VS Code extension): Test directly in VS Code

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

----

-**Built with ❤️ using Express, TypeScript, and MongoDB**